 "That the boys, then?" she said, for the moment forgetting her fear and instead watched the little bumps yawn and twist under the blanket.

 "Yup," Elinor said, yawning as she tiredly sat up.
 "Came skippin' in a lil' while ago."

-"Guess they could't sleep at all," Merida said.
+"Guess they couldn't sleep at all," Merida said.

-"Apparently you could't either," Elinor said.
+"Apparently you couldn't either," Elinor said.
 "What is it?"

 Elinor gave her a perceived look and said, "Oh, it was gettin' chilly?"